babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 in a different way on different versions of ICU.
 This is a special case of the more general collation versioning problem rather than something specific to the `bin2` collation.
-Babelfish will provide the `bbf_latin1_general_bin2` collation with the Babelfish distribution to collate in Unicode code point order.
+Babelfish will provide the `bbf_latin1_general_bin2` collation to collate in Unicode code point order.
 In a BIN collation only the first character is sorted as a wchar, and remaining characters are sorted byte-by-byte, effectively in code point order according to its encoding.
 This does not follow